PoCInnovation/Pool2023/Software/day02/2 - ORM/Golang/README.md

 }
 ```
 If the artist does not exist, you must return an error.

-> :warning: Don`t forget to test your functions.
+TODO: add tip to use the given tests
->
+> ⚠️ Don`t forget to test your functions.

-> :warning: Make sure that you have respected the prototype of the methods given above.
+> ⚠️ Make sure that you have respected the prototype of the methods given above.

 **Resources**